mccoyh/CS-362-Project/README.md

 # Medos Monorepo

-A collection of C++ libraries and a cross-platform media player
+A collection of libraries written in C++ and a cross-platform media player.

 ## Repository Contents
 - audiolib: A lightweight audio playback library for seamless sound rendering.